 I’m not kidding.
 If that’s all you needed to know you can stop reading now.
-Maybe you can go read about something more confusing in GA4 like event parameters.
+Maybe you can go read about something more confusing in GA4 like event parameters or the user engagement event.
 But if you want to understand more about how to access your GA4 subdomain data, you can read on below.

 Does Google Analytics 4 Track Subdomains?